teaching-on-testbeds/hello-linux/index.md

 Tab autocompletion will only fill out the entire command if only one command on the system matches what you've entered so far.
-If there are multiple matching commands, Tabl will show you all of them.
+If there are multiple matching commands, Tab will show you all of them.
 You'll have to continue typing out the one you want until there is only one match, and then Tab will autocomplete it for you.
 Try typing